NyckelAI/outboundblock/README.md

 1. Go to [App Scripts](https://www.google.com/script/start/)
 2. Create a new project
-3. Copy and paste the code in outboundblock.gs.
+3. Copy and paste the code found in outboundblock.gs.
 4. Save it and run.
 5. You'll be prompted to give permission.
 You'll likely get a big warning that it's unauthenticated.
-If it doesn't prompt you, try running it again.
-It's buggy.
+Click on "Advanced" and proceed through the warning.
 6. After you run it, it'll likely show a "null" under the execution steps and not actually run it.
-Like we said, buggy.
-It should work when set up as a trigger, though.
+This is an odd bug on App Script's side, but the code works fine when triggered below.
 7. Go to triggers on left, create a new trigger, and set up a time-based trigger for the `outboundblock` function.
-We recommend every hour, but if you would like it to check more often (like every 10 minutes, go ahead).
+We recommend every 30 minutes, but if you would like it to check more often (like every 10 minutes, go ahead).

 ## Security notes